-Since 2017, we have continued to focus diligently on IT development and have identified potential business partners for further collaborations.
-With these partnerships, we will continue to position the Group as a bespoke solution provider of professional digital solutions.
-Thus, we are able to offer solutions to our clients with competitive advantages in the markets where we have a strong presence, where our strengths can be integrated to achieve an optimal mix between both traditional printing and digital services to stay ahead of the highly competitive and challenging business environment in the coming years.
+Even in these difficult situations, we must never lose sight of the big picture and we will continue to identify potential business partners for a sustainable future of continued growth.
+With these partnerships, we will continue to position the Group as an integrated solution provider for both financial and corporate marketing clients.
+Thus, we are able to offer solutions to our clients with competitive advantages in the markets where we have a strong presence, where our strengths can be combined to achieve an optimal mix between both traditional printing and digital services to stay ahead of the curve among the industry in coming years.